ngworker/angular-versions-action/.github/ISSUE_TEMPLATE/bug_report.md

 - angular-versions-action version: X.Y.Z (or vX)
 - Input variable angular-version: M.N.x
-- Input variable file-path: X.Y.Z
+- Input variable root-path: ./some/folder
 <!-- Check whether this is still an issue in the most recent Angular version -->

 ## Additional context